-What does the new strategy mean for USAID recipients?
+What does the strategy mean for USAID funding recipients?
 What does it mean for the private sector looking to engage in places of importance to USAID?
 What does it mean for co-funders or financiers?
 Finally, what does it mean for the nonprofit community implementing the technical assistance programs that the private sector relies upon to scale their development investments?
 I break it all down below:

-As a market idealist (a term I just made up) and someone who believes completely in business' ability to improve economic development (obviously as evidenced by my new book, Purposeful Profits) I think this move is a good one for USAID recipients.
+As a market idealist (a term I just made up) and someone who believes completely in business' ability to improve economic development (obviously as evidenced by my book, Purposeful Profits) I think this move is a good one for USAID recipients.
 I've heard from multiple categories of aid recipients (government agencies in E. Africa, farmers in Indonesia, apparel workers in India just for example) that self-reliance is important.
 There is a dependence on governments for certain measures, but I see a much greater emphasis on the private sector as the beacon on the hill for those keen to work themselves out of poverty.
 It's a tricky dance, and a greater focus on local private sector growth will help those recipients likely more than the conglomerates may, but we should pay attention and see how this plays out.
 More on the role of social enterprise below.

 2. Ok so what does this new strategy mean for the private sector?
 It means (1) they better get their wishlist together and figure out what their priorities are in places where USAID works.
 There will be greater opportunities to partner with governments supported by USAID, as well as more ways to leverage funding, so getting consensus on what social and environmental goals are in place is a critical first step.
 (2) Get clear on which partners bring the most mutual benefit to the table.
 USAID will likely want to see full on collaborations in place in order to disseminate funding going forward.
 This means companies should be very strategic about which nonprofits, academic institutions, think tanks and pre-competitive partners they want to be working with, and also do the right due diligence to ensure those partners make sense given comparative advantage (full disclosure: this is what we do every day at Connective Impact.
 Let us know if we can help!)